RichardBacon/where-in-the-world/CASE_STUDY.md

 ### What Could Be Improved?

-🔹 Implement deep linking for filtering to allow users to share specific search results.
 🔹 Explore Progressive Web App (PWA) support for offline access.
 🔹 Enhance country details with additional data visualisations.